Excel TRANSPOSE Function (Table of Contents)

 This TRANSPOSE function is very simple and easy to use.
 Let us now see how to use the TRANSPOSE Function with the help of some examples.

 The TRANSPOSE function is a built-in function.
-It takes a row and convert it into a column, or a column and convert it into a row.
+It takes a row and converts it into a column or a column and converts it into a row.
 In other words, we can say exchanging a row or a column.

 Now we want to convert this data from rows into columns.
-First, we will copy and paste the Product name from column to rows & Day name from rows to column.
+First, we will copy and paste the Product name from column to row & Day name from rows to columns.

 Close the bracket and press CTRL+SHIFT+ENTER.
 It will display the data in the same format as you want.

 Here, data is linked with the source table.
-Thus, If we make any changes in the source table, then it will automatically reflect in the result table.
+Thus, If we make any changes in the source table, it will automatically reflect the result table.